Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     print(f'pred = {y_val_pred[idx]}', f'true = {y_val2.iloc[idx]}  ', tweet)
 ```
 <blockquote>
-pred = 0 true = 1   @todd_calfee so @mattburgener wanted to see that info on blight u got
+pred = 0 true = 1   @todd_calfee so @mattburgener wanted to see that info on blight u got<br>
-pred = 0 true = 1   I WAS PEACEFULLY SITTING IN MY ROOM AND I HEARD THIS LOUD BANG OF SOMETHING FALLING
+pred = 0 true = 1   I WAS PEACEFULLY SITTING IN MY ROOM AND I HEARD THIS LOUD BANG OF SOMETHING FALLING<br>
 pred = 0 true = 1   TodayÛªs storm will pass; let tomorrowÛªs light greet you with a kiss.
-Bask in this loving warmth; let your soul return to bliss.
+Bask in this loving warmth; let your soul return to bliss.<br>
-pred = 0 true = 1   @TheHammers_ @tonycottee1986 alsowhat if some of the 1st team players got injured?Then Bilic would get slated for playing themhe can't win
+pred = 0 true = 1   @TheHammers_ @tonycottee1986 alsowhat if some of the 1st team players got injured?Then Bilic would get slated for playing themhe can't win<br>
-pred = 0 true = 1   #hot  Funtenna: hijacking computers to send data as sound waves [Black Hat 2015] http://t.co/J2aQs5loxu #prebreak #best
+pred = 0 true = 1   #hot  Funtenna: hijacking computers to send data as sound waves [Black Hat 2015] http://t.co/J2aQs5loxu #prebreak #best<br>
-pred = 1 true = 0   Haley Lu Richardson Fights for Water in The Last Survivors (Review) http://t.co/oObSCFOKtQ
+pred = 1 true = 0   Haley Lu Richardson Fights for Water in The Last Survivors (Review) http://t.co/oObSCFOKtQ<br>
-pred = 0 true = 1   My precious olive tree lost this battle...another crazy windstorm in #yyc! @weathernetwork http://t.co/N00DVXEga2
+pred = 0 true = 1   My precious olive tree lost this battle...another crazy windstorm in #yyc! @weathernetwork http://t.co/N00DVXEga2<br>
-pred = 0 true = 1   I can probably skip on these basic life maintenance things for a few days. (cut to burning buildings people screaming in the streets)
+pred = 0 true = 1   I can probably skip on these basic life maintenance things for a few days. (cut to burning buildings people screaming in the streets)<br>
-pred = 0 true = 1   US Navy Sidelines 3 Newest Subs - http://t.co/guvTIzyCHE: DefenseNews.comUS Navy Sidelines 3 Newest SubsD... http://t.co/SY2WhXT0K5 #navy
+pred = 0 true = 1   US Navy Sidelines 3 Newest Subs - http://t.co/guvTIzyCHE: DefenseNews.comUS Navy Sidelines 3 Newest SubsD... http://t.co/SY2WhXT0K5 #navy<br>
 pred = 1 true = 0   One thing you can be sure of.
-There will never be bush fires in Scotland as the ground is always soaking wet????
+There will never be bush fires in Scotland as the ground is always soaking wet????<br>
-pred = 0 true = 1   @SophieWisey I couldn't. #mudslide
+pred = 0 true = 1   @SophieWisey I couldn't. #mudslide<br>
-pred = 0 true = 1   Still rioting in a couple of hours left until I have to be up for class.
+pred = 0 true = 1   Still rioting in a couple of hours left until I have to be up for class.<br>
-pred = 0 true = 1   The Dress Memes Have Officially Exploded On The Internet http://t.co/3drSmxw3cr
+pred = 0 true = 1   The Dress Memes Have Officially Exploded On The Internet http://t.co/3drSmxw3cr<br>
-pred = 0 true = 1   Damn that sinkhole on sunset????
+pred = 0 true = 1   Damn that sinkhole on sunset????<br>
 pred = 0 true = 1   627% but if they had lower striked than 16 I would have gone even further OTM.
-This could really fall off a cliff.
+This could really fall off a cliff.<br>
-pred = 0 true = 1   Going back to Gainesville will be the death of me
+pred = 0 true = 1   Going back to Gainesville will be the death of me<br>
-pred = 1 true = 0   #landslide while on a trip in #skardu https://t.co/nqNWkTRhsA
+pred = 1 true = 0   #landslide while on a trip in #skardu https://t.co/nqNWkTRhsA<br>
-pred = 0 true = 1   Imagine a room with walls that are lava lamps.
+pred = 0 true = 1   Imagine a room with walls that are lava lamps.<br>
-pred = 0 true = 1   Is it seclusion when a class is evacuated and a child is left alone in the class to force compliance?  #MoreVoices
+pred = 0 true = 1   Is it seclusion when a class is evacuated and a child is left alone in the class to force compliance?  #MoreVoices<br>
 pred = 0 true = 1   You can never escape me.
 Bullets don't harm me.
 Nothing harms me.
 But I know pain.
 I know pain.
 Sometimes I share it.
-With someone like you.
+With someone like you.<br>
 </blockquote>

 We have here the 20 first tweets of the validation set where the model was "wrong" according to their target label.
 Let us have a look to the